Todd Field's unrealized projects: For God and Country

 During the awards season for 2006's Little Children, Field told Variety that his next movie would be "an original script, but I really don't know what it's about yet because I haven't finished writing it."
 The following year, it was reported that Media Rights Capital was repping "the next, currently untitled film" to be written and directed by Field.
 Its title was later revealed as For God and Country, about a military recruiter, which both Leonardo DiCaprio and Christian Bale passed on.
 He was scheduled to start prep on the film the day after his youngest son was born, in March 2008, but he ultimately decided not to make it in order to stay closer to home.

 Blood Meridian

-As early as 2008, Field was attached to adapt and direct Cormac McCarthy's Blood Meridian for producer Scott Rudin.
+As early as August 2008, Field was attached to adapt and direct Cormac McCarthy's Blood Meridian for producer Scott Rudin.
 A passion project for Field, he worked on the adaptation for over two years before moving on to other projects.
 Numerous directors had tried and failed to helm separate adaptations while Field's version remained stuck in development at Paramount Vantage, before the company's eventual collapse in 2014.

 Buried

-Later that year, Field was signed on by Paramount Vantage to direct and co-produce (with Alexandra Milchan) the film Buried.
+In October 2008, Field was signed on by Paramount Vantage to direct and co-produce (with Alexandra Milchan) the film Buried.
 Based on an article by Hillel Levin and James Keene about a couple who are forced to cope with the fallout on their relationship after they commit a crime, the screenplay by Brad Ingelsby was reported to contain elements of dark comedy.